wikimedia/performance-fresnel/CONTRIBUTING.md

 ## Tests

 This project is tested with [QUnit](https://api.qunitjs.com/assert/), using [nyc](https://istanbul.js.org/) for code coverage.
 The coverage report gets generated as part of the `npm run test` command.
 The nyc tool is configured in `package.json`.
 Run `npx nyc help config` to view its option documentation.

-View the code coverage report in a browser by opening the `.coverage/index.html` file.
+View the latest code coverage report at <https://doc.wikimedia.org/cover/fresnel/>.
+Or, open `coverage/index.html` locally in a browser after running the tests.

 ## Release